LtbLightning/bdk-flutter/README.md

 ### createExtendedKey()
-This method will create an ExtendedKeyInfo object using the specified mnemonic seed phrase and password ExtendedKeyInfo creates a key object which encapsulates the mnemonic and adds a private key using the mnemonic and password.
+This method will create an ExtendedKeyInfo object using the specified mnemonic seed phrase and password.
+ExtendedKeyInfo creates a key object which encapsulates the mnemonic and adds a private key using the mnemonic and password.

 The extended key info object is required to be passed as an argument in some bdk methods.